What do we need to know to do something well?

 Write documentation or a user story?
 “That’s not my job!” …

-A lot of these could be beneficial activities to be involved in for any member of a team as they are activities that can help provide them more context for the work they do.
-Understand a customer better.
-See a problem first hand.
-Think through an issue beyond just what to code.
+Many of these activities could be beneficial for any team member as they can help provide them with more context for the work they do.
+They can help them better understand a customer, see a problem firsthand, and think through an issue beyond just what to code.

 There are a few different elements of context for the work we do - here are a few elements (I am sure this is not an exhaustive list):